benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 13.md

 Modern Linux machines use SACK by default.

 ## TCP reliability metadata
-TCP uses metadata in the form of sequences #
+TCP uses metadata in the form of sequences \#s and ACK \#s, which are stored in the packet header.